 If the Restore confirmation record count doesn't match the expected record count from your Restore Seed, it may be that you have excluded some of these records by the selection of this Point in Time value.

-Once the Restore configuration has been set, GRAX will begin to prepare the data set for restore from the GRAX Data Vault.
-This process can take some time (minutes even) depending on the size of the Restore and while this evaluation is underway you will not be able to proceed from this step.
+Once the Restore configuration has been set, GRAX begins to prepare the data set for restore from the GRAX Data Vault.
+This process can take some time (minutes even) depending on the size of the Restore and while this evaluation is underway you won't be able to proceed from this step.

-Here you will be presented with a preview of the records and values that are going to be restored.
-This data is different from the Restore Seed - it is the data that is going to be written back to your Salesforce org as part of the Restore Execution, so it is worthwhile ensuring that you are comfortable with your selections.
+Here you are presented with a preview of the records and values that are going to be restored.
+This data is different from the Restore Seed - it's the data that is going to be written back to your Salesforce org as part of the Restore Execution, so it's worthwhile ensuring that you are comfortable with your selections.

-Once the data has finished the preparation phase, the
+Once the data finishes the preparation phase, the

-Next button will be active.
-You could also download the complete record set as a CSV file here as well.
+Next button activates.
+You could download the complete record set as a CSV file here as well.

 There are a number of scenarios that could mean your GRAX Vault contains records but not values for all fields that you are trying to restore.